 Procedure Comments monitoring and reporting process.
 When evaluating the effectiveness of the DD's analytics, examiners should consider the DD's overall risk profile (higher-risk products, services, customers and counterparties, entities, and geographic locations), volume of transactions, and adequacy of staffing.
 For example, evaluate whether the DD has controls/processes in place to identify transactions involving higher risk wallet addresses.
 To the degree that the DD outsources transaction monitoring of on-chain activity, assess whether the DD has clearly documented policies, processes, and procedures clarifying how the blockchain analytics activity integrates into its overall control framework.
-Transaction (Manual Transaction) Mor nitoring 4.
+Transaction (Manual Transaction) Man itavina Transaction (Manual Transaction) Mon ntoring 4.
 Review the DD's transaction monitoring reports, including whether there is a written data governance program in place for AML/CFT and OFAC/sanctions-related MIS that feeds into Transaction Monitoring reports.
 Determine whether the reports capture all areas that pose money laundering and terrorist financing and OFAC risks based on the DD's risk profile.
 This review should include both fiat-based AML/CFT and OFAC typologies and digital asset-specific typologies.
-Examples of these reports for fiat-based activities include: currency activity reports, funds transfer reports, monetary instrument sales reports, significant balance change reports, and nonresident alien (NRA) reports.
-Examples of these reports for digital asset-specific typologies for digital asset specific funds (NSF) reports, and nonresident alien (NRA) reports.
-Examples of these reports for digital asset-based activities include virtual currency funds
+Examples of these reports for fiat-based activities include: currency activity reports, funds transfer reports, monetary instrument sales reports, ATM transaction reports, large item reports, significant balance change reports, nonsufficient funds (NSF) reports, and nonresident alien (NRA) reports.
+Examples of these reports for digital assets-based activities include virtual currency funds

 Procedure Comments transfers reports and digital asset analytics reports.
 5. Determine whether the DD's transaction monitoring systems use reasonable filtering criteria whose programming has been independently verified.
 This review should include the DD's approach for fiat-based typologies addressed through transaction and surveillance monitoring systems as well as digital assets-specific typologies.
 For example, for each virtual currency that the DD on-ramps or off-ramps, determine what measures are in place for the DD to identify customers attempting to structure transactions.
 Determine whether the monitoring systems generate accurate reports at a reasonable frequency.
-Surveillance (Automated Accounting) N Aonitoring 6.
+Surveillance (Automated Accounting) N Tonitoring 6.
 Identify the types of customers, products, distribution channels, and services that are included within the surveillance monitoring system.
 7. Identify the system's methodology for establishing and applying expected activity or profile filtering criteria for each customer, and as applicable counterparty relationships, and for generating monitoring reports.
-Determine whether the system's filtering criteria are reasonable, including via conducting regular model validation.
+242 Determine whether the system's filtering criteria are reasonable, including via conducting regular model validation.

-&lt;sup>241 Rules or scenarios may also consider how the DD has identified appropriate typologies for their supported products and services and specific risk profile, how these typologies are addressed through manual or automated scenarios with appropriate thresholds.
+241 Rules or scenarios may also consider how the DD has identified appropriate typologies for their supported products and services and specific risk profile, how these typologies are addressed through manual or automated scenarios with appropriate thresholds.
 In each instance, the Department examiner should evaluate what rules the DD has in place (whether through traditional automated transaction monitoring systems or digital asset analytics) to address identified AML/CFT and OFAC risk typologies.

-&lt;sup>242 For example, Department examiners may review the ability of the DD to generate a unique customer profile that accounts for all activity (including fiat-based and digital assets products and services) to inform decision-making for filing of a SAR.
+242 For example, Department examiners may review the ability of the DD to generate a unique customer profile that accounts for all activity (including fiat-based and digital assets products and services) to inform decision-making for filing of a SAR.